Matty Russell: Toulouse Olympique

 In round 1 of the 2022 Super League season, Russell scored Toulouse Olympique's first ever try in the competition, however it was not enough as they were defeated 42-14 by Huddersfield.

 Warrington Wolves (rejoin)

 After Toulouse were relegated from the Super League, Russell signed a contract to join Warrington.
 Russell played 14 games for Warrington in the 2023 Super League season as Warrington finished sixth on the table and qualified for the playoffs.
 He played in the clubs elimination playoff loss against St Helens.

 Hull F.C. (loan)

 On 27 February 2024 it was reported that he had signed for Hull F.C. in the Super League on loan.

 Leeds Rhinos (loan)

 On 16 May 2024 it was reported that he had signed for Leeds Rhinos in the Super League on short-term loan.

 Wakefield Trinity

 On 30 Sep 2024 it was reported that he had signed for Wakefield Trinity in the Super League on a 1-year deal.

+Oldham RLFC

+On 3 December 2025 it was reported that he had signed for Oldham RLFC in the RFL Championship on a 1-year deal.

+Catalans Dragons

+On 13 February 2026 it was reported that he had signed for Catalans Dragons in the Super League, without playing any games for Oldham RLFC.